 Why did they make that error?
 Why did the process let them make that error?
 When you follow the why chain a couple more steps you can find root causes that will allow you to find a much more effective solution.
 You can then pilot (PDSA) an improvement strategy that doesn’t just amount to “Do a better job Joe” or “that is it Joe we are replacing you with Mary.”
 Neither of those strategies turns out to be very effective.

-In addition, the psychology effects of seeing people as the source of errors and defect instead of seeing people as the source of improvements to process weaknesses are powerful.
-If you find yourself thinking a problem or defect is the fault of a person try asking why a couple more times and see if you can find a system improvement that would eliminate or mitigate such problems in the future.
+In addition, the psychological effects of seeing people as the source of errors and defects instead of seeing people as the source of improvements to process weaknesses are powerful.
+If you find yourself thinking a problem or defect is the fault of a person, try asking why a couple more times and see if you can find a system improvement that would eliminate or mitigate such problems in the future.
 That is a much more effective improvement strategy.

 I always have had a bias toward finding system improvements but over time that bias has increased as I have applied management improvement concepts.
 As you gain experience working on improving systems you gain experience showing the wisdom of Deming’s 93-97% figures.
 My belief is that he increased the percentage of problems attributable to the system over time as he experienced the same thing.